vicentesousa/SimPatico/README.md

 - Several useful utility functions.

 ## Papers
-If you use SimPatico, please cite our Elsevier paper.
+If you use SimPatico, please cite our Elsevier paper (**the simulator will be made publicly available after confirmation of publication of this article**).
 Here is a suitable BibTeX entry:

 ```python
 @inproceedings{andre2020,